 The Types of Docks And The Best Ways to Spot Them

 If your business ships freight, you likely regularly work with businesses that have docks.
-That means that, in order to minimize the number of potential issues during pickups or deliveries, you want to know all the ins and outs of their respective options.
+That means that, in order to minimize the number of potential issues during pickups or deliveries, you want to know what you’re looking at during preliminary checks.

 That is why we’ve prepared some information that we thought might help you keep unwanted issues to a minimum.